upenn-embedded/final-project-s25-sam/README.md

 ### Current state of project

-Currently, we have the parts we need, and a few components started.
+Currently, we most of the parts we need, and a few components started.
 The next steps are to begin testing the parts we recieved (especially the force resistors) and get started with integration.

 ### Next week's plan

 Goals:

 - Have I2C driver that can talk to another I2C device (e.g., an IMU) without any device-specific logic
 - Create a blynk setup that can turn mocked signals from the MCU into charts/graphs
   - this should use the same pins we plan to communicate the data via once we integrate the actual hardware